x <- 10Controlling flow

 Follow the steps from our approach to developing functions:

-• Make a corresponding test script in the tests/ directory named test_sum_counts.R.
+- Make a corresponding test script in the

-Since we have already built a function for preparing CSV files, use it in your test script:
+Since we have already built a function for preparing CSV files and filtering the prepared dataset, use them in your test script:

 Hints: by